sorilee/sorilee.github.io/_posts/notes/2020-07-22-maximal-non-overlapping-intervals.md

 2. Intervals $$(i,j)$$ and $$(k,l)$$ are *disjoint* if $$[i,j] \cap [k,l] = \emptyset$$.

-3. By a *set of disjoint intervals* we shall mean a set of pairwise disjoint intervals.
+3. A *set of disjoint intervals* means a set of pairwise disjoint intervals.

 4. Let $$X$$ be a finite[^1] set of intervals.
 The *coverage* of $$X$$ is the set
 \\[